instruqt/docs/source/index.html.md

 - A challenge touches one small subject
 - If multiple steps are required, chain challenges together in a track
-- The right balance between “fun” and “educational”
+- Try to find the right balance between “fun” and “educational”
 - A challenge provides just enough hints
 - Googling the solution is encouraged
-- Don’t make a challenge itself too complex
+- Don’t make a challenge too complex
-- Don’t add too much text in the assignment.
-Use notes instead.
+- Don’t add too much text in the assignment, use notes instead

 # Install SDK